meetamjadsaeed/JavaScript-Coding-Interview-Questions/README.md

 }
 ```

-### Q59: Write a function that returns the minimum number of steps required to transform one string to another, where a step is defined as either adding, deleting or changing a character in the first string
+### Q59: Write a function that checks if a given number is a Harshad number

 ```javascript
 function isHarshadNumber(num) {